 Let's go over the additions:

-is_sprinting to true when we are holding down the
+true when the player is holding down the

 movement_sprint action is released.
 In

 process_movement we'll add the code that makes the player faster when

 process_input we are just going to change the

 We do something similar to freeing/capturing the cursor for handling the flashlight.
 We first check to see if the